How It Works

 Maranatha’s operation is divided into two segments: construction project costs and operation-related costs.

 Maranatha’s construction projects are funded by donations from private supporters.
 Donors can choose to give to a general fund that goes where it’s needed most, or they can give to a country effort.
-There are also specific programs that make it easy for people to give, such as The $10 Church or the One-Day Church and School.
+There are also specific programs that make it easy for people to give, such as The $10 Church or the One-Day Church.

 Independent business investments and private donors fund most of our operational expenses—such as marketing, salaries, and other overhead.